Oskari Manninen

 Oskari Manninen (born April 22, 1991) is a Finnish professional ice hockey player who is currently playing for Jokerit in the Mestis.
 He has previously played in the top flight Liiga with Jokerit, Sport, HPK, KooKoo, Tappara and HIFK.

-Manninen made his Liiga debut playing with Jokerit during the 2013–14 Liiga season and following 12 seasons in the Liiga, he returned to Jokerit of the second tier Mestis, on a optional three-year contract on 14 May 2025.
+Manninen made his Liiga debut playing with Jokerit during the 2013–14 Liiga season and following 12 seasons in the Liiga, he returned to Jokerit of the second tier Mestis, on an optional three-year contract on 14 May 2025.